Henry Maley

 Henry Kennedy Maley (17 June 1878 – 26 February 1956) was an Australian politician who was a Country Party member of the Legislative Assembly of Western Australia from 1917 to 1924 and again from 1929 to 1930.
 He was the state leader of the Country Party from 1922 to 1923, and a minister in the government of Sir James Mitchell from 1921 to 1924.

 Early life

 Maley was born in Greenough, Western Australia, to Elizabeth (née Waldeck) and John Stephen Maley.
+His sister was the activist Mary Martha Farrelly.
 He attended the High School in Perth on a scholarship, and after leaving began working as a clerk for the Midland Railway Company.
 After two years, he moved to Kalgoorlie and was employed by a mining syndicate.
 During the Boer War, Maley served with the West Australian Mounted Infantry.
 He took over his father's farm in Greenough after the war's end, and also owned land in Three Springs from 1907 to 1913 (in partnership with his brothers).
 Maley served as secretary of the Greenough Road Board, and was also secretary of the Geraldton branch of the Farmers' and Settlers' Association.